 Round Table was put away to prepare his challenge to get back to Churchill Downs for the Kentucky Derby.
 Two early starts at Hialeah in January and February resulted in a pair of off the board finishes.
 Round Table finished ten lengths back of Gallant Man and eleven lengths back of Iron Liege in the two outings.

 The first start by Round Table under his new colours was in a seven furlong allowance race at Hialeah, which he won by a comfortable six lengths.
-This would be the last time Jolley would train the colt and also the last time until his five year old campaign that jockey Steve Brooks would partner him.
+This was the last time Jolley would train the colt and also the last time until his five year old campaign that jockey Steve Brooks partnered him.
 Brooks had been aboard for every race until the change.

 The field for this edition of the “Run For The Roses” was one of history’s most decorated.
 His old barn mate friend Bold Ruler was in.
-The talented and still improving Gallant Man would be another future Hall of Fame inductee was in the race.
-However, the favourite in the lead up was Gen. Duke, a Calumet bred and raced colt that would unfortunately not make the starting gate when he injured himself and was withdrawn.
+The talented and still improving Gallant Ma, another future Hall of Fame inductee, was in the race.
+However, the favourite in the lead up was Gen. Duke, a Calumet bred and raced colt that unfortunately did not make it to the starting gate when he injured himself and was withdrawn.
 Calumet did have a backup plan though in the form of Iron Liege.

 Iron Liege won the Derby over Gallant Man with Round Table in third, two and three-quarters of a length back.
 This was the now famous, or infamous, race in which jockey Willie Shoemaker had stood up on Gallant Man at the sixteenth pole mistaking it for the finish line.
 The subsequent loss of motion from his mount might likely to have cost Gallant Man the victory.